BoiAkay/iDiscuss/README.md

 iDiscuss is an Online Discussion Forum project.
-This forum is developed using PHP (for backend) and bootstrap (for frontend).
+This forum is developed using PHP (for backend), bootstrap (for frontend) and MySQL (for database).